JENOVAAbsolute/128-Bit-Bay-Software/README.md

 1. Extract the archive
 2. Run the “setup.exe”
 3. Install the software and do NOT launch the software when installation finishes
-4. Replace the “Topaz Video Enhance AI.exe” with the one in the crack folder
+4. Copy the files in the crack folder to the software's install directory
 5. Launch Topaz Video Enhance AI
 6. Enhance a video, and enter a random email and password when asked